dogethereum/dogethereum-agents/README.md

 - Doge tx submitter: Sends doge lock and unlock txs to DogeRelay so they are validated and relayed to DogeToken ERC20 contract.
 - Operator agent: Signs and broadcasts doge unlock txs
 - Oracle agent: Informs the doge/eth price to DogeToken

+## License

+Copyright (c) 2018 Coinfabrik and Oscar Guindzberg.
+You will need to get a written authorization from them to use this code.